Course Syllabi Resources

 Uploading to MyASU

-The syllabus for your courses should also be up-to-date and made available to students 2 week prior to term start through the faculty tools in your MyASU.
+The syllabus for your courses should also be up to date and made available to students 2 weeks prior to term start through the faculty tools in your MyASU.

-Once uploaded, any students who are enrolled in your course will have easy access to your syllabus as it will display on their MyASU accounts next to the course details.
-See how to upload your syllabus to MyASU.
+Once uploaded, any students enrolled in your course will have easy access to your syllabus, which will appear on their MyASU accounts next to the course details.
+See how to upload a syllabus to MyASU.

 Changing Your Syllabus Mid-Semester

 We discourage changing the syllabus once the course has started; however, we recognize that issues arise that require some adjustments.
-Our SOLS syllabus template has a general disclaimer allowing for such adjustments.
+Our SOLS syllabus template includes a general disclaimer that allows for such adjustments.